LostBeard/SpawnDev.BlazorJS/README.md

     await windowInstance.Run(() => Console.WriteLine("Hello " + remoteInstanceId + " from " + localInstanceId));
 }
 ```

-## WebWorkerService.TaskPool
-WebWorkerService.TaskPool is ready to call any registered service in a background thread.
-If WebWorkers are not supported, TaskPool calls will run in the Window scope.
-The TaskPool settings can be configured when calling AddWebWorkerService().
-By default, no worker tasks are started automatically at startup and the max pool size is set to 1.
-See above example.

 ## WebWorkerService.WindowTask
 Sometimes WebWorkers may need to call back into the Window thread that owns them.
 This can easily be achieved using WebWorkerService.WindowTask.
 If the current scope is a Window it dispatches on the current scope.
 If the current scope is a WebWorker and its parent is a Window it will dispatch on the parent Window's scope.
 Only available in a Window context, or in a WebWorker created by a Window.